antoniodefazio/cachenocosts/README.md

 -/infinispanhit/, inserts value in cache with a specified key, it can be run in a node and call get in another node, to verify that they are aligned

--/infinispanget/, gets value from cach with a specified key, it can be run at two different nodes in a way to verify that they are aligned
+-/infinispanget/, gets value from cach with a specified key, it can be run at two different nodes to verify that they are aligned

 -/hitCached, inside the Service the @Cacheable is used to cache database data

--/all-caches, fetches all caches(distributed and not) and their data can be run at two different nodes in a way to verify that they are aligned
+-/all-caches, fetches all caches(distributed and not) and their data can be run at two different nodes to verify that they are aligned